shri-lab-bci/BCI_Simulation/README.md

 ```bash

 ```
-this map is L8 1st floor and the last part of the code is related with Actors(Human model).
-You can customize the Actor and the objects : <https://classic.gazebosim.org/tutorials?tut=actor&cat=build_robot>, <http://wiki.ros.org/simulator_gazebo/Tutorials/SpawningObjectInSimulation>
+this map is L8 1st floor and the last part of the code is related with Actors(Human model)./n You can customize the Actor and the objects : <https://classic.gazebosim.org/tutorials?tut=actor&cat=build_robot>, <http://wiki.ros.org/simulator_gazebo/Tutorials/SpawningObjectInSimulation>